daan/fOSC/README.md

 # fOSC
-a minimal Open Sound Control library for embedded systems
+a very minimal Open Sound Control library for embedded use.
+No address parsing.

 Revived from 2010! out of the infamous FOU project.
 Hence the name f.
 It used to run on the MBed platform, but this revived version is only tested with Arduino.
-The example uses Slip over Serial.

-## usage

-## test